 On Monday I had the opportunity to interview one of my idols.

-Henry Rollins has got a photo book (Occupants) coming out in October.
-And while there’s nothing gay about it, he’s long been a supporter of human rights of all kind and has spoken out on behalf of the gay community many, many times, so I figured a chat with him would make a nice piece for the front-of-the-book section of The Advocate.
+Henry Rollins has a photo book (Occupants) coming out in October.
+And while there’s nothing gay about it, he’s long been a supporter of human rights of all kind and has spoken out on behalf of the gay community many, many times, so I figured a chat with him would make a nice front-of-the-book piece for The Advocate.

 Apprehensive because anytime you meet or speak with someone you admire and look up to, there’s always the possibility that in reality they’re just as boring as you are — or worse, completely heinous.
 I mean, this is a guy I’ve been listening to forever, who has probably shaped my world view more than any other artist.

 But I’m happy to report that he could not have been cooler.
-I had been given 15 minutes on the phone — my attempts to get a face-to-face having failed — but when we approached 20 and I told him I would try to wrap it up, he said he would stay on the phone as long as I wanted to chat.
+I had been given 15 minutes on the phone — after my attempts for a face-to-face — but when we approached 20 and I told him I would try to wrap it up, he said he would stay on the phone as long as I wanted to chat.

 We talked almost an hour and a half.
 About everything from his new book to marriage equality to right wing politicians who he says are “neck deep in gayness” whether they like it or not.
 And when we finished our chat he said, “Hold on to this number.
 This is my direct line.
 If you ever need any follow-up or anything on anything, just give me a shout.
 If I’m here, I always pick it up.”

-Not only did the guy not disappoint, he exceed my expectations.
+Not only did the guy not disappoint, he exceeded my expectations.